Rsantct/pAudio/paudio/README.md

 ### `config.yml`

+This is the only user configuration file.
 Use some of the provided examples as a start point to test your system.

 ### `paudio.sh`